 Overview

-This topic provides best practices for end-to-end data migration from mainstream analytical processing (AP) databases, including Huawei Cloud DWS, StarRocks, and Alibaba Cloud AnalyticDB for MySQL (ADB), to OceanBase Database.
+This topic provides end-to-end best practices for migrating data from mainstream analytical processing (AP) databases, including Huawei Cloud DWS, StarRocks, and Alibaba Cloud ADB (AnalyticDB for MySQL), to OceanBase.

-OceanBase Database supports efficient and scalable direct load through external tables, making it suitable for large-scale data migration scenarios.
+OceanBase supports efficient, scalable direct load through the external table mechanism, making it suitable for large-scale data migration scenarios.

 Overall migration solution

-- Export phase: In the source AP database, use a writable external table to export data to a structured file (such as Parquet or ORC) and store it in an object storage service (such as S3 or OSS) or HDFS.
+- Export phase: In the source AP database, export data to structured files (such as Parquet or ORC) using writable external tables, and store them in object storage (such as S3 or OSS) or HDFS.

-- Transit phase: The data is temporarily stored in the object storage service or distributed file system, serving as an intermediate medium.
+- Staging phase: Temporarily store the data in object storage or a distributed file system as an intermediate medium.

-- Import phase: OceanBase Database reads the files directly using a read-only external table and leverages direct load capabilities to efficiently write the data to the target table.
+- Import phase: OceanBase directly reads the files mentioned above through read-only external tables and leverages direct load capabilities to efficiently write the data into target tables.

-- Decouples the source and target systems, minimizing the impact on the production environment;
+- Decouples the source and target systems, reducing impact on the production environment.

-- Supports parallel direct load, significantly boosting throughput.
+- Supports parallel and direct load, significantly increasing throughput.

 Notice

-Currently, OceanBase Database 4.4.x primarily supports full direct load.
-For incremental data, we recommend using OceanBase Migration Service (OMS).
+The current OceanBase Database V4.4.x version primarily supports full direct load; for incremental data, it is recommended to use OceanBase Migration Service (OMS).

 Export data from the source database